PINGDOM_CHECK

 Zyte’s team engineered a multi-pass deduplication process to ensure it only spends resources on unique and new multimedia assets.

-“The different kinds of post-processing were very challenging but fun,” Martins added.
-“We implemented computer vision techniques for tasks like video resolution detection and watermark identification, while keeping computational costs tightly controlled.
+“The different kinds of post-processing were very challenging but fun,” Olveyra added.
+“We implemented computer vision techniques for tasks like similarity detection and watermark identification, while keeping computational costs tightly controlled.

 “Because you do need to download and process media files before knowing whether it will be delivered, optimization is about making unavoidable work affordable.
 We avoided full video processing by downloading short segments and sampling frames – but even that involves heavy computation when repeated millions of times in constrained environments.”